China’s tech crack down has truly reached mainstream in the US; even the Daily Show is talking about it.

 China is both banning and embracing crypto.

 Similar to our 3-part series on “Open Source in China: the Players, the Game, the Trends”, this post is Part I of a multipart series on the e-CNY, where we focus on the relevant players of this undertaking.
-Part II will focus on the e-CNY’s technology.
-Part III will focus on its strategic and geopolitical implications (the Game, if you will).
+Part II focuses on the e-CNY’s technology.
+Part III focuses on its strategic value and implications (the Game, if you will).
+Part IV is a deep-dive on the e-CNY product.

 Note on terminology: e-CNY is the current official name (though still subject to change), thus that’s the term we will use throughout this series.
 This digital currency used to be called the DCEP (Digital Currency Electronic Payment); the name changed when the People's Bank of China (PBOC) published a progress update whitepaper (in Chinese) this July.